 - Tack needs to be well fitted and complement the horse

-- A neat sheepskin numnah that doesn’t cover the horse up too much
+- A neat sheepskin numnah that does not cover the horse up too much and does not stick out from under the saddle

 Way of going